-From 2003 to 2005 Forbes served as a member of the White House’s Council of Economic Advisers (where she was the youngest person to ever hold this position).
+In 2014 she also became an External Member of the Monetary Policy Committee for the Bank of England.
+This dual role continues her tradition of combining academics with senior policy positions.
+From 2003 to 2005 Forbes served as a Member of the White House’s Council of Economic Advisers, where she was the youngest person to ever hold this position.
 From 2001-2002 she worked in the U.S. Treasury Department as the Deputy Assistant Secretary of Quantitative Policy Analysis, Latin American and Caribbean Nations.
 She also was a member of the Governor’s Council of Economic Advisers for the State of Massachusetts from 2009-2014.

-She was recently honored as one of the top 25 economists under the age of 45 who are “shaping how we think about the global economy” (by Finance & Development, 2014).
-She was also named as a "Young Global Leader" as part of the World Economic Forum at Davos.
-She is a research associate at the NBER, a member of the Bellagio Group and Council on Foreign Relations, and on the Academic Advisory Board for the Peterson Institute for International Economics.
+Forbes was recently honored as one of the top 25 economists under the age of 45 who are “shaping how we think about the global economy” and in 2015 received a Bicentennial Medal from Williams College.
+She was previously named as a "Young Global Leader" as part of the World Economic Forum at Davos.
+Forbes is currently a research associate at the NBER, and a member of the Bellagio Group and Council on Foreign Relations.

 Sign Up for Email Updates on Executive Education Programs